HU Travellers Meeting Canwest 2014

 The event is taking place from Thursday, Aug 21 to Sunday, Aug 24, 2014.

 The Registration Tent will open for check-ins at 1 pm on Thursday, Aug 21, with the first presentations beginning at 6 pm.
-The event will draw to a close at Noon on Sunday, Aug 24.
+Final presentations will be on Saturday, Aug 23, with cleaning up and packing up on Sunday, Aug 24.

-Over the course of the event there'll be talks, demonstrations, workshops, Q&A's, challenges and competitions, with many presentations being repeated so you won't miss out.
+Over the course of the event there'll be almost 50 talks, demonstrations, workshops, Q&A's, challenges and competitions, with many presentations being repeated so you won't miss out.

 As well as hearing inspiring stories of overlanding adventure from around the world, you'll get the low-down on preparing for your journey, navigation, first-aid, photography, filming and a host of other essential topics.
 Whatever your past experience or future plans may be, there's something for everyone.